EliaTolin/SimpleStateProvider/README.md

 # Simple state provider

+### Perfect example to learn how use state management with Provider

 #####  The use of the provider has been implemented in the initial flutter example.

 A second page has also been added to check the providers on the second page.